 In our system, there can be many pixels on a processor that are classified by each cluster.
 For every pixel that a cluster classifies, the difference described above is computed and added to a local (processor based) difference accumulator for the cluster.
 In addition, the local winning cluster accumulator that corresponds to the cluster is incremented.
 The difference accumulator consists of three sums, each corresponding to the red, green and blue differences.
-Once every pixel has been classified and its difference computed and stored, the values from all local winning cluster counters and difference accumulators are summed using a global integer addition operator and stored in global accumulators.
+Once every pixel has been classified and its difference accumulators are summed using a global integer addition operator and stored in global accumulators.
+(See Appendix .3 for an overview of the MasPar MP-1 and Appendix .4 for a description of the actual operators used.)
 Now, the appropriate adjustments to the cluster weights are calculated.
 This is done by dividing each weight's difference value stored in the global difference accumulator for a particular cluster by the number of pixels that were classified by the cluster, given by the value in the global winning cluster counter.
 This value is essentially the average difference between this cluster's current weights and all pixels that it classified.

 The only problem left to overcome is handling clusters which did not classify any pixels.
 This is a common occurrence in the first clustering iteration, as the weights are randomly initialized and can be set to values in the remote corners of the color space.
 To rectify this, instead of finding the cluster which is closest to a pixel value, we find the cluster which is closest to the one that did not classify any pixels.
 The sum of the squared difference between the weight (mean) values of these two clusters' is computed as described above.
 This difference is used to adjust the cluster which classified no pixels.
 This intuitive heuristic brings the remote clusters to more promising locations, and because the difference is computed before cluster weights are updated, two clusters cannot have the exact same location.
 Although the method is very simple, it works well in our domain.
-At this point, all cluster weights are updated using the computed adjustments.
-Upon completion, the evaluation stage of the algorithm is entered.
+Another method of handling this problem is moving the empty cluster toward the cluster which classified the most pixels.
+This could have the effect of breaking up large clusters into smaller, more accurate ones.